-- (1) Does not reflect additional compensation to the Representative in the form of warrants to purchase up to shares of common stock (or warrants to purchase up to shares of common stock assuming the underwriters' over-allotment option is fully exercised) at an exercise price equal to 120% of the public offering price.
+- (1) Does not reflect additional compensation to the Representative in the form of warrants to purchase up to 676,470,588 shares of common stock (or warrants to purchase up to 676,470,588 shares of common stock assuming the underwriters' over-allotment option is fully exercised) at an exercise price equal to 125% of the public offering price.
 We have also agreed to reimburse the underwriters for certain expenses.
 With respect to certain investors introduced to the underwriters by us, (a) the underwriting discount will be 3.5% instead of 7.0% and (b) the number of shares issuable pursuant to the warrant to be issued to the Representative shall be 2.5% of the number of shares issued pursuant to the offering instead of 5.0% (in each case, including shares of common stock issuable upon the exercise of the warrants being issued pursuant to this prospectus).
 The above table assumes the full 7.0% underwriting discount with respect to all offering proceeds.
-See "Underwriting" on page 116 of this prospectus for a description of these arrangements. - (2) We estimate the total expenses of this offering will be approximately \$.
+See "Underwriting" on page 116 of this prospectus for a description of these arrangements. - (2) We estimate the total expenses of this offering will be approximately \$600,000.
 Assumes no exercise of the over-allotment option we have granted to the underwriters as described below.

-We have granted the underwriters a 45-day option to purchase up to additional Units at the initial public offering price less applicable underwriting discounts.
+We have granted the underwriters a 45-day option to purchase up to 882,352,941 additional shares of common stock and/or additional warrants to purchase up to 882,352,941 shares of common stock at the initial public offering price less applicable underwriting discounts.
 See "Underwriting" on page 116 of this prospectus for a description of these arrangements.